dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

-Type and arguments to construct :class:`CoatingLayerBase` implementation.
+Type and arguments to construct coating layer instance.
 Defaults to construct :class:`CoatingLayer` instance.

 The coating layer instances are constructed from this field and the target